jdormit/senior-project-proposal/readme.md

 - They host their own servers internally, and require developers to connect to those servers to use the product
 - They hide some or all functionality behind a paywall

-This is where `Vapor` fits in.
+This is where `Spark` fits in.
 As an open-source project, anyone can host their own server.
 Additionally, anyone can access and modify the source code to suit their needs.
-This alone should be enough to make `Vapor` stand out in a crowded market.
+This alone should be enough to make `Spark` stand out in a crowded market.
 However, the real power of open-source is the community that can form around an open-source project.
 I hope to build an extended community of contributors and users that can help move the project forward and spread the word.

 #### Technical Details
 At a high level, the editor will be made up of a server and one or more clients.
 I plan on using [`Node.js`](https://nodejs.org/en/) to write the server, and the [`React`](https://facebook.github.io/react/) JavaScript framework to write the client.
 The server will not only serve the web app, but also allow access to one or more project directories living on the host machine.
 I will most likely implement this as a `workspace` directory that holds one or more `project` folders, each of which hold the source code for a different project.